austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Moved on to the Objects section of YDKJS.
 Next step is learning classes.

 **Thoughts**: Progress seems slow, but I am focused which is a good thing.

+### Day 39: August 31, 2017

+**Today's Progress**: Attended CodeClub meetup and learned how the CodeClub website is set up

+**Thoughts**: It would be cool to use react on the CodeClub website, but I'm not sure if it's necessary or when it would be most useful.